BlackShot

 BlackShot (Korean: 블랙샷) is a multiplayer first-person shooter game developed by Vertigo Games.
-It was initially released in Korea for Microsoft Windows on 15 November 2007.
+It was released in Korea for Microsoft Windows on 15 November 2007.
 There were initially several different versions of the game for different regions of the world, but it is currently published by Vertigo's subsidiary Papaya Play for the global service.

 Plot

 The story is set in the aftermath of a nuclear apocalypse, triggered by the threat of expanding armies of cloned soldiers.
 From the ashes arose military factions and corporations, who now race to rebuild the human clone soldier technology.

 The factions include Gaia Inc., The Cloners, and Blackshot mercenaries.
 Gaia are an energy conglomerate that have a large influence over the new world governments.
 They seek to recover old world technology, and research new forms of energy production.
 Its nuclear reactor facilities and research laboratories are often the sites for skirmishes.
 The Cloners are a corporation that owns all of the surviving cloning factories, but dependent on Gaia for energy.
 The Cloners aggressively pursue cloning technology, and often employ mercenaries to defend what remaining cloning installations it possesses.
 Blackshot is one of the game world's leading mercenary groups, and agents are expected to fulfil the terms of their contract to the letter.